grzegorzsobocinski2397/e2e-highlighter-extension/README.md

 Elements that are going to be highlighted in green:
-- button, a, input with a valid ID attribute value.
+- button, a, input with an ID attribute value that is not empty or GUID.

 Elements that are going to be highlighted in red:
 - button, a, input with empty ID attribute,